defactojml/1-portfolio-site/nanodegree/1-Portolio-site/questions-11-06.md

 ### others (specific questions)
 - why the style of the a element got overwrittten by scafolding.less
 - how to indicate the user that, on a click of any img, a modal will popup
+- is it legal to nest img within h3 element